DelroyGayle/KoolAIChess/README.md

 8. Go into settings -> Config Var and add the following:
     +  key by the name of *PORT* with the value of *8000*.<p>

-9. The next step is to add a couple of  buildpacks to our application.<br>Then click the *Add buildpack* button
+9. The next step is to add a couple of  buildpacks to your application.<br>Then click the *Add buildpack* button

 10. Include the following buildpacks:
-    + The first buildpack is *heroku/python* - then click "Save changes".
+    + The first buildpack is *heroku/python* - then click "Save changes"
-    + The second buildpack is *heroku/nodejs* - then click "Save changes".
+    + The second buildpack is *heroku/nodejs* - then click "Save changes"
-    + Please note: the order is significant - the Python buildpack **must** appear on top before the NodeJs buildpack.<br>One can use the mouse to drag the buildpacks into the correct order.<p>
+    + Please note: the order is significant - the Python buildpack **must** appear on top before the NodeJs buildpack.<br>One can use the mouse to drag the buildpacks into the correct order<p>

 11. Then click the *Deploy* option.
 This is where you choose the deployment method of *GitHub*